JerryI/wljs-docs/blog/2023-07-13-balls/index.md

 	RGBColor[1,1,1],
 	EventHandler[Rectangle[{-10,10},{10,-10}], {"click"->addPoint}],
 	RGBColor[0,0,0], PointSize[0.1],
-	Point[points // Hold]
+	Point[points // Offload]
 }]
 ```

 Here it creates a white rectangle in the background to add event-listener for clicks.
-And a global variable `points` is bounded to `Point` expression using `Hold`.
+And a global variable `points` is bounded to `Point` expression using `Offload`.

 :::danger
 `EventHandler` expression does not fully correspond to the one used in Wolfram Mathematica